aj0strow/ajostrow.me/db/articles/lead-by-asking-questions.md

 ### Danish Parenting

 When I became a manager, I read a lot of books.
-The ones that you would expect.
 It formed a baseline, but the canon of software management is missing a few important ideas.
 I found many of those ideas in an unlikely place.

 I highly recommend that managers read [The Danish Way of Parenting](https://thedanishway.com/).
 While the subject of the book is parenting, the pages are full of tips on communicating, building trust, goal setting, reframing, course-correcting, bonding as a group, mentoring, and so on.

 There is one other idea that I did not see discussed in parenting books or otherwise.
 The default sentence form of a leader should be question form.